USCIS Waives Some Green Card Interviews: New Emails Sent By USCIS

 Less Interviews More Proactive Management:

-While unofficial waivers of marriage-based interviews are undoubtedly a positive development, the swift adjudication of these green card cases emphasize the need to stay in constant contact with your immigration attorney until adjudication, particularly if circumstances in your relationship change, or you want to make sure you understand what a green card approval means for your status in the U.S. While in-person interviews were often a source of stress for some couples, they also provided closure and some helpful information in terms of defining status.
-Staying in touch with your lawyer to address any post-approval questions will be vital.
+While unofficial waivers of marriage-based interviews are undoubtedly a positive development, the swift adjudication of these green card cases emphasize the need to stay in constant contact with your immigration attorney until adjudication, particularly if circumstances in your relationship change, or you want to make sure you understand what a green card approval means for your status in the U.S. While in-person interviews were often a source of stress for some couples, particularly because of the detailed marriage green card interview questions asked by USCIS officers, they also provided closure and some helpful information in terms of defining status.
+Staying in touch with your lawyer to address any post-approval questions, including travel planning and whether a reentry permit may be necessary for extended trips abroad, will be vital.

 Conclusion